VasudhaAmbre/H1B-Visa-Job-Data-Fetcher-for-Data-Engineers/README.md

 ## Features

 - Fetches data from multiple pages of the website using web scraping techniques.
-- Saves the fetched data into an Excel file, separating text content and hyperlinks.
+- Saves the fetched data into an Excel file, separating text content.

 ## Requirements